shrutimary15/voicecontrolledlift/README.md

 # Voice Controlled Lift

 ## Introduction
--The main idea behind this project is to develop a lift which can be operated using voice.
+- The main idea behind this project is to develop a lift which can be operated using voice.
 It will be helpful for wheelchair bound person, blind person to reach their destination.
--The existing system is the lifts with keypad which gets damaged quickly.
+- The existing system is the lifts with keypad which gets damaged quickly.
--This project is designed to overcome such problem by introducing voice commands as input.
+- This project is designed to overcome such problem by introducing voice commands as input.

 ## Detailed Block Diagram of Voice Controlled Lift with battery backup